INDEPENDENT & TRIPARTITE

 HIGH LEVEL GROUP ON

-NEIGHBOURHOOD INTERDEPENDENCIES
+NEIGHBOURHOOD INTERDEPENDENCy

 The HLG is chaired by Sir Ivan Roger, Former UK Ambassador to the EU